ABC: Achieving Better Control of Multimodal Embeddings using VLMs: ABC

 \subsection{Model Design}

-We require that natural language instructions modify image representations, and vice versa.
-Therefore, an architecture that supports many attention interactions between modalities is ideal.
-For this reason, we utilize a VLM as our model backbone.
-To adapt the VLM to output dense embeddings, we make several architectural changes.
+\textbf{Pretraining Architecture}.
+During pretraining images and text are embedded independently, and aligned using contrastive loss, much like CLIP~\citep{clip}.
+Text and images are converted to hiddens $\vh^{(0)} \in \mathbb{R}^{s \times d}$ using the embedding layer and vision encoder, respectively.
+The LLM module is shared between both modalities.
+To adapt the LLM to output dense embeddings, we make several architectural changes.
 Following \citet{llm2vec}, we enable bidirectional attention, allowing all tokens to attend to all other tokens.
-To create our dense embeddings, we mean pool over tokens in the last hidden layer and project the result using a simple residually connected $MLP$ layer given by \eqref{eq_mlp}.
+To create our dense embeddings, we average over the sequence dimension in the last hidden layer $\vh^{(l)}$ (\eqref{eq:mlp1}), and project the result $\vx \in \mathbb{R}^{d}$ using a residually connected $MLP$ layer (\eqref{eq:mlp2}).

 Where $\mA$ and $\mB$ are parameter matrices and $g$ is the element-wise SELU function~\citep{selu}.
-To train our backbone we apply LoRA~\citep{lora} adapters on both the vision encoder and LLM modules.
-We optimize the contrastive loss temperature hyperparameter $\tau$ during pretraining, but freeze it during instruction fine-tuning.
+To train our backbone, we apply LoRA~\citep{lora} adapters on both the vision encoder and LLM modules.
+We optimize the contrastive loss temperature hyperparameter $\tau$ during pretraining.

-At the beginning of the instruction fine-tuning stage, we fuse the pretrained LoRA weights into the base model and freeze the $MLP$ adapter layer.
-We then initialize a new lower rank LoRA adapter on our LLM backbone.
+\textbf{Instruction Fine-tuning Architecture}.
+After pretraining, \textbf{ABC} can project queries consisting of images \emph{or} text into a shared embedding space.
+However, to control the representation of visual embeddings, we must project queries consisting of images \emph{and} text instructions into the embedding space.
+To accomplish this, we train a low-rank LoRA adapter on the LLM component.
+The LoRA hooks of the instruction adaptor are attached to the MLP and attention layers in each decoder block of the LLM backbone, we freeze all other weights during instruction fine-tuning.
+The adapter contrastively aligns image and instruction queries with text candidates embedded using the pretrained model.
+For queries containing both an image and text instruction, we adopt the instruction template from our VLLM backbone~\citep{qwenvl}:

+We replace $\texttt{<image\_tokens>}$ with tokens output by vision encoder. $\texttt{<vision\_start>}$ and $\texttt{<vision\_end>}$ are special vocabulary tokens used to denote the start and end of the sequence of image tokens.
+Similarly, $\texttt{<im\_start>}$ and $\texttt{<im\_end>}$ are used to denote the start and end of text tokens.
+If no natural language instruction is used, the last token is $\texttt{<vision\_end>}$.
+We do not back-propagate through text candidate embeddings, only the queries containing an image and instruction.
+This ensures that our image-text queries share the same features as text and images embedded using the pretrained model.
+We can easily alternate between embedding with or without instructions by disabling the instruction fine-tuned LoRA adapter.
+We freeze the temperature $\tau$ during fine-tuning.